MicrosoftLearning/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

 You will then provision a SQL Data Warehouse and test that the provisioning of the server is successful by testing a sample database with a series of queries.
 You will then use PolyBase to load dimension tables from Azure Blob and Azure Databricks to test that the integration of these data platform technologies with Azure SQL Data Warehouse.

-At the end of this lad, you will have:
+At the end of this lab, you will have:

 1. Use Azure SQL Database
 1. Describe Azure Data Warehouse